2022IsHere/Embedded-linux/lab4/4.2/readme.md

 ```
 dtoverlay=pwm
 ```
 and reboot raspi.
-After reboot, check that pwm hardware is recognised by kernel and necessary pwm drivers are loaded:
+After reboot, check that pwm hardware is recognised by kernel and necessary pwm drivers are loaded (an empty output would indicate no drivers are loaded):
 ```
 pi@rpi0:~ $ lsmod | grep pwm
 pwm_bcm2835            16384  0
 ```
-You can nopw test the pwm functionality from GPIO pin 18 using instructions in  https://blog.oddbit.com/post/2017-09-26-some-notes-on-pwm-on-the-raspb/ like sequence
+You can now test the pwm functionality from GPIO pin 18 following instructions in  https://blog.oddbit.com/post/2017-09-26-some-notes-on-pwm-on-the-raspb/ like using sequence below (the values are in nanoseconds, i.e. 20000000ns == 20ms)
 ```
 pi@rpi0:~ $ echo 0 > /sys/class/pwm/pwmchip0/export
 pi@rpi0:~ $ echo 20000000 > /sys/class/pwm/pwmchip0/pwm0/period